jalex3421/jalex3421/README.md

 ---

+###  What I'm learning

+- 🧠 LLM Finetuning – Exploring how to finetune large language models using frameworks like Unsloth.
+Actively participating in LLM-related events in Japan and expanding my knowledge on integrating LLMs with computer vision applications.

+---

 ### 🚀 What I Do

 - 🤖 **AI & Machine Learning** – I design and fine-tune models for **Computer Vision**, **Semantic Segmentation**, and **LLM-powered Agents**.